Causes of Engine Overheating: Essential Guide for Fire Investigators

 Engines are the beating hearts of vehicles, powering their every movement.
 But when that heart overheats, the results can be catastrophic.
-As a fire investigator, engine overheating might be the missing link in unraveling a vehicle fire’s cause.
+As a fire investigator, understanding the causes of engine overheating is critical—not just for preventing breakdowns, but for uncovering the truth behind vehicle fires.

 What signs should you look for?
 How do you determine if overheating led to the fire—or was merely a result of it?
 This guide dives into the causes of engine overheating, the evidence it leaves behind, and how to incorporate this knowledge into your investigations.